MrMimic/covid-19-kaggle/README.md

 # Kaggle: COVID-19 Challenge

-This library provides tools aiming to find different opinions in the scientific litterature regarding the user query.
+**This library provides tools aiming to find different opinions in the scientific litterature regarding the user query.**

 The Kaggle notebook can be find [here](https://www.kaggle.com/mrmimic/risk-factors-analysis-by-opinion-finding).

 **Birielfy**:

 - It loads all articles into an SQLite DB.
-- Sentences a pre-processed.
+- Sentences are pre-processed.
 - Word2vec and TF-IDF are trained.
 - Sentences are vectorised.
 - The query is pre-processed and vectorised.